osu-pub/.github/profile/README.md

 ## 🤔 What is the "Safe Haven" Concept?

 The "safe haven" model is designed to simplify the process of publishing open-source work.
-Once your project is approved, you can transfer it to this organization, and our automated systems will handle the rest.
+Once your project is approved, you can publish it in your own Github account or organization or you transfer it to this `osu-pub` organization, and our automated systems will handle the rest.
 This automation ensures that every project meets university standards for public release by:

 -   **Adding a Standard License:** Automatically applies an approved open-source license (e.g., MIT, Apache 2.0) to your repository.
 -   **Applying File Headers:** Inserts the appropriate OSU copyright and license headers into your source code files.